hyperion-project/hyperion.docs/docs/user/advanced/CLI.md

 # Overwrite the path for user data (which defaults to your home directory)
 hyperiond --userdata /temp/anotherDir

-# Overwrite log level temporarily: hyperiond -s for silent -v for verbose and -d for debug
+# Overwrite log level temporarily: hyperiond -s for "Silent" -i for "Info" and -d for "Debug"
 hyperiond -d

 # Export effects to directory